Suresh-Dee/LendingClubCaseStudy/README.md

 •	Visualization of analysis outcome through plot

 4. Recommendation:
-•	Recommendation based on the analysis
+•	Recommendations based on the analysis along with analysis details are provided in the report "Lending_Club_Case_study_Report.pdf"

+## Acknowledgemnts
+The project was assigned and guided by Upgrad